traeger/FlexSlider-Resize/README.md

 FlexSlider-Resize
 ===
-FlexSlider-Resize is a FlexSlider plugin which lowers the height of the slider in non-rootpage sites.
-Also an Button is added for manual resize.
+FlexSlider-Resize is a FlexSlider plugin which resets the height of the slider in non-rootpage sites.
+Also a Button is added for manual resize.

 usage
 ===